-Dinner time was special because it was usually the only reliable time all five of us were together at home to strengthen the family bond.
+Dinner time was special because it was usually the only reliable time all five of us were together.
 As an adult, I’m prideful in the fact that we still manage to get together often, and that us kids have remained so close over the years.
 Now that I’m a parent, I try to implement the same strategies my parents used to bring us together, as well as a couple of my own that have proven to be successful.
 Below are my 5 no-fail ways to cultivate a strong family bond.

 5 No-Fail Ways To Cultivate A Strong Family Bond contains affiliate links.
 This means if you purchase an item through my link, I get a small commission.
 Don’t worry, there’s no extra cost to you!
 You can read my full disclaimer here.